 - PHP support (on the three higher plans)

 - SpamAssassin and antivirus

 Hosting plans allow access to raw logs, so you can see website statistics in their raw (non-graphical) form.
 You also get full website statistics to help you keep track of such things as sales conversions.

 R1Soft Enterprise backup software performs daily block-level backups, and incremental backups are stored remotely for 30 days.

 Although the 99.9% uptime guarantee is just about the industry average, some parts of the website suggest a higher 99.99% uptime for Linux hosting plans.

 If shared hosting is not sufficient for your needs, you can take a VPS plan with SSH root access for complete remote control of your server.
 The Parallels Power Panel (PPP) lets you administer your server and perform backup/recovery tasks.

 Pricing and Support

-Server Snack’s shared hosting plans are pricey, with (not unusually) the Windows plans costing more than the Linux plans.
-You can pay for plans in New Zealand dollars by check or credit card on monthly to biennial billing cycles.
-Since not all billing cycles are available for all plans, you’ll need to check for the plan you pick.
+Server Snack offers pricey shared hosting plans, with the Windows plans costing more than the Linux plans, which is not unusual.
+You can pay for the plans in New Zealand dollars by check or credit card on monthly to biennial billing cycles.
+However, not all billing cycles are available for all plans, so make sure to check for the plan you choose.